 I have ridden and had horses since I was three years old and have an Equine Studies and Stud Management degree, from Writtle College.
 My family aren’t at all horsey.
 Although, every Christmas, my Dad tells me he could win the Puissance, at Olympia, with his eyes closed.
 Because, you just sit and hold on, right?

-My first pony was a satanic, coloured (obviously!)
+My first pony was a demonic, coloured (obviously!)
 Shetland pony, called Gemma, who thought it was fun to terrorise my nervous Mum.
 Since then I’ve owned, loaned and ridden Thoroughbreds, M&Ms, Cobs, Arabs and everything in between.

 My Job as Your Equine Photographer…